littlepictures/burned_area_in_europe_diamonds/README.md

-# CLIP - Fire Bubbles Poster
+# little picture - burned area in europe - diamonds

 ## Background on this little picture
 _satellites are key to detecting burned area left after fire disturbance on a global and national scale_